Doing your PhD can feel so much better than this.

 My approach

 I know how hard academia can be.
-I'm not going to tell you to "get a planner" and "be disciplined".
-We're going to find the real issues and come up with a plan that feels good.Â
+I'm not going to tell you to toughen up and be more independent.
+We're going to identify the real issues that are making your your PhD feel difficult.
+We'll then come up with a plan that YOU are in control of to make everything feel better.Â

 I’ll be there to support you but I also want to you to be able to look after yourself without me!
 I teach you how to understand your mind and coach yourself to achieve your goals.